 Internal and external organizations that pursue the NetApp Certification Program (NCP) designations require status reports regarding individual and organizational progress.
-The following guidelines outline the policies and procedures for processing requests for information, including individual and organizational status.
-Specific requests outside these guidelines are reviewed and approved on a case-by-case basis by the NCP office.
-All out-of-scope requests will be reviewed on a case-by-case basis by the NCP program manager.
+The following guidelines outline the policies and procedures for processing these requests for information.
+Specific requests outside these guidelines will be reviewed and approved on a case-by-case basis by the NCP office.

-The NCP reports on certification status to internal NetApp management as required to support partner programs and customer requests.
-NetApp considers the following information as public information to NetApp management:
+Certification status is reported to internal NetApp teams as required to support partner programs and customer requests.
+NetApp considers the following information as public information to NetApp internal teams:

-NetApp will, under situations described above, share certified status.
-We will not share individual exam-level information such as pass/fail information, individual score, exams attempted, or number of exam attempts.
+NetApp will, under approved situations described above, share certified status.
+We will not share individual exam-level information such as fail information, individual score, exams attempted, or number of exam attempts.